felselva/mathc/README.md

 ## Release

-The curreny unstable version is 0.2.0 and its CHANGELOG and RELEASE NOTES can be found in [CHANGELOG.md](CHANGELOG.md#020---2017-11-11).
+The CHANGELOG and RELEASE NOTES can be found in [CHANGELOG.md](CHANGELOG.md#020---2017-11-11).

 ## Reference